shredEngineer/MagnetiCalc/README.md

 **What does MagnetiCalc do?**

 MagnetiCalc calculates the static magnetic flux density, vector potential, energy, self-inductance and magnetic dipole moment of arbitrary coils.
-Inside a [VisPy](https://github.com/vispy/vispy) / OpenGL-accelerated PyQt5 GUI, the magnetic flux density
-(<img src="https://render.githubusercontent.com/render/math?math=\mathbf{B}" alt="B">-field,
-in units of <i>Tesla</i>)
-or the magnetic vector potential
+Inside an OpenGL-accelerated GUI, the magnetic flux density (<img src="https://render.githubusercontent.com/render/math?math=\mathbf{B}" alt="B">-field, in units of <i>Tesla</i>) or the magnetic vector potential